Tabithadejong/Bikini-Proof/README.md

   * For the intake page my mentor assisted me in what coding to use to centralize the form on the page.

 ### Review

+This website has been reviewed by my close network that includes:

 * My Mentor who was assigned to me by Code Institute has given me feedback throughout building the website
 * My co-students have reviewed the live site and tested accessibility on their devices.